ThomasDOtto/ILRA/README.md

 Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing of genomes) by cleaning and merging contigs, correcting homopolymer tracks and circularizing plastids.

 ## Installation
 ILRA is based on several standard tools and novel scripts.
-We suggest three different alternatives for installation.
+We suggest two alternatives for installation.
 Please choose one of:

-1) Users without a bioinformatics setup can use our Linux virtual machine (https://q-r.to/ILRA_VM).
-You will need to install VirtualBox (https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html), set up Ubuntu x64 and mount the downloaded disc (.vdi).
-See the file 'VM.install.pdf' for further help.
-The username is 'bioinfo' and the password 'Glasgow2020'.
-Please be aware that the ILRA version within the VM may be outdated.
-Please double check and update if necessary following option 2.

-2) The fastest option is to use the folder 'external_software', which contain some of the required software, a script to install dependencies (mainly through miniconda), and a suggestion of the PATH to be set.
+1) The fastest option is to use the folder 'external_software', which contain some of the required software, a script to install dependencies (mainly through miniconda), and a suggestion of the PATH to be set.
 To install and setup everything required to run ILRA, please execute:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
 cd ILRA/external_software/ILRA/